tristynferreiro/SHARC-buoy-data-transmission/Software/combined/README.md

 # combined/
-This foldercontains all previous developed versions of the the combine algorithm code needed for testing.
-These were created throughout the development of the final solution and serve a different function.
+This folder contains all previous developed versions of the the combined algorithm code needed for testing.
+These versions were created throughout the development of the final solution and serve a different functions.

 ## SHARC_buoy_transmission_data
 The STM32CubeIDE project of the combined algorithms (without sensor interfacing, instead hard coded array data is compressed and encrypted).
 Can be flashed on to a STM32F051 compatible microcontroller.